 6. Track the streak, not the performance

-A simple visible record — a calendar mark, an app streak — turns consistency into something you can see.
-The aim is "did I run", not "how fast".
-Watching the chain of marks grow is a quiet, reliable nudge to keep it unbroken.
+A simple visible record — a calendar mark, an app streak, a tick in a notebook — turns consistency into something you can see and respond to.
+The aim is "did I run," not "how fast" or "how far."
+Watching a chain of marks grow is a quiet, reliable nudge to keep it unbroken, far more effective on hard days than any motivational thought.
+Performance metrics are useful for improving the run once the habit is established; they are a distraction from establishing it in the first place.

 7. Plan for the missed run in advance

-Notice that none of this depends on feeling motivated.
-Build the cue, lower the friction, keep the run small and pleasant, and protect the streak.
-Motivation, when it shows up, is a bonus — not the engine.
+None of this depends on feeling motivated.
+Build the cue, lower the friction, keep the run small and enjoyable, protect the streak, and plan explicitly for slips.
+Motivation, when it shows up, is useful.
+It is not the engine.

 Comments (0)